Thursday, November 7, 2019

 My Opinion

 This essay is a masterpiece, and it is for the archives.
 However, I do not subscribe to the misgivings or theory of lapses in our "electoral jurisprudence."
-One, there is no way the constitution or our electoral act would have anticipated the coup that took place at the Supreme Court that culminated in the removal of Justice Onnonghen during the count down to the Presidential election.
+One, there is no way the constitution or our electoral act would have anticipated the coup that took place at the Supreme Court that culminated in the removal of Justice Onnoghen during the countdown to the Presidential election.
 Two, in every jurisdiction, locally and globally, access to the relevant documents in a particular case by the opposing parties is not debatable - it is an uncontested segment of our civil practices and procedures.
 Three, the evolution or integration of technology into the judicial or electrical process doesn't ipso facto require legislation to be legally effective, acceptable, or deployable during litigation.
 That is a consequence of cultural diffusion and modernism.
 You don't need laws to give effect to them.
 What took place throughout the hearing in the instant case was a complete aberration.
 It has nothing to do with inadequacies in our laws or legal process.
-And four, the decision of the Supreme Court to stay incommunicado on the case for two weeks, while allegedly working behind closed doors on the same case was not because of the existence or otherwise of a lacuna in the enabling laws.
+And fourth, the decision of the Supreme Court to stay incommunicado on the case for two weeks, while allegedly working behind closed doors on the same case, was not because of the existence or otherwise of a lacuna in the enabling laws.
 It is a bald-faced lie, told in broad daylight to preempt any inference or accusation of arriving at a preconceived decision on the case before concocting and unleashing a patchwork of facts, evidence, and the laws to extend legitimacy to what is evidently a gross anomaly.
 How else can you explain and justify setting up a judicial panel overnight and reaching a verdict the following morning?
 Simple.
-'Even though we don't have a written judgment readily available for your perusal and review, but we've been on the case in the past two weeks and decided not to move you guys along.'
+'Even though we don't have a written judgment readily available for your perusal and review, we've been on the case in the past two weeks and decided not to move you guys along.'
 Really?
 Yes, really.
 Says the Chief Justice.
 Never in Oputa's Court.
 What took place was the executive branch in action, suffocating a subservient accomplice - the Bench.
-Granted, we have some pockets of lapses and loopholes in some of our laws and statutes, but with respect to this case, it wasn't about justice or rule of laws, but a very crude mob job.
+Granted, we have some pockets of lapses and loopholes in some of our laws and statutes, but concerning this case, it wasn't about justice or the rule of law, but a very crude mob job.

 About this website